On this page

 Your stock boxes contain 1 item (i.e. loose on pallet)

 Your stock box will not fit on our shelves

-Labelling is a very important step to assure your stock gets in efficiently.
-Our warehouse staff have the ability to print and apply stock box labels (non-GTIN) and product labels (non-EAN) for you, a service you can select during upload of your consignment.
+Labelling is a very important step to ensure your stock is placed in the correct location, and can be picked efficiently.
+Our warehouse staff have the ability to print and apply stock box labels (non-GTIN), and product labels (non-EAN), this is a service that can be selected during consignment upload.
 This will attract additional processing costs.